sahiliamsso/docs/source/admin-guide/user-group.md

 - Authentication
 - Identity mapping

-Only sometimes it is the same LDAP server.
-To synchronize user accounts from an external LDAP directory server, you can use the built-in oxTrust features for ”Cache Refresh”, which support mapping identities from n number of source directory servers.
+Only sometimes is it the same LDAP server.
+To synchronize user accounts from an external LDAP directory server, you can use the built-in oxTrust features for Cache Refresh, which supports mapping identities from one or more source directory servers.

-After configuring Cache Refresh, you should give it some time to run, and populate the LDAP server.
+After configuring Cache Refresh, you should give it some time to run and populate the LDAP server.
 Here are some tips before you get started:

 * Enable 'Keep External Person' during CR setup.
 This will allow your default user 'admin' to log into Gluu Server after initial Cache